nxp-mcuxpresso/mcuxsdk-doc/index.rst

 the LA_OPT_Online_Code_Hosting.txt file in the project's `GitHub repo`_).
 The mcuxsdk-core project, alias the core project, is the fundamental project of whole MCUXpresso SDK delivery.
 It is under the `BSD-3-Clause`_ (as found in the COPYING-BSD-3.txt file in the project's `GitHub repo`_) which is quite a permissive license.
-The other projects in the MCUXpresso SDK may have a different license, please check `SW-Content-Register`_ for more details.
+Other MCUXpresso SDK projects may use different licenses.
+Each repository includes a SBOM file with license information.
+We provide a west extension `sbom_merge` to merge SBOM files across all SDK repositories.

 .. _BSD-3-Clause:
    https://github.com/nxp-mcuxpresso/mcuxsdk-core/blob/main/LICENSE